Thanksgiving, Christmas & New Years Savings

 - Dried Beans and Peas: On sale, often unadvertised before, during or after any major Holiday when Ham is likely to be served.

 - Crackers: If you keep crackers on hand, buy enough now to last through Easter.
 Use your coupons.
-Usually everything from store brands to gourmet will be on sale.
+Usually, everything from store brands to gourmet will be on sale.

-- Canned specialty items: You’ll find great prices at some point during the season on almost anything that could be considered a specialty item: olives, artichokes, canned crab & seafood, deviled ham, canned cranberry sauce and so on.
+- Canned Specialty Items: You’ll find great prices at some point during the season on almost anything that could be considered a specialty item: olives, artichokes, canned crab & seafood, deviled ham, canned cranberry sauce and so on.

 Sales are big for most eggs & dairy items from a few weeks before Thanksgiving all the way through New Years.

 - Butter: Often nearly half off, and sometimes you’ll see coupons.
 Pick up as much as you can and freeze.
-You probably won’t see a better price till Easter, and by then it may be very well be more!
+You probably won’t see a better price until Easter.

 - Cream, Sour Cream & Half and Half: You’ll find great sales – pick up several.
 They’ll generally last way beyond their “buy by” or “best if used by” date – remember, this is NOT an expiration date on dairy.

 - “Fancy” Near – Deli Cheese: a lot of the cheeses that are kept packaged near the Deli will be on deep sales.

-- Fruits: Watch for great prices on in season fruits – as well as berries, which may or may not be good.
+- Fruits: Watch for great prices on in-season fruits – as well as berries, which may or may not be good.

 - Frozen Fruit: Check to see if there are sales, advertised or not.